orbitalci/orbital/questions_and_notes.md

         ~~- git hash~~

 ## bugs:
+- GOTTA FIGURE OUT WHAT TO DO ABOUT HANDLING SSH KEYS
 - be able to properly handle KILLS (what happens when build is killed halfway?)
     - [stackoverflow](https://stackoverflow.com/questions/11268943/is-it-possible-to-capture-a-ctrlc-signal-and-run-a-cleanup-function-in-a-defe)
 - fix dev mode (maybe fuck this)